7 Ways To Brighten Your Dark Bathroom

 #3 – Mirrors are Your Friend

 While we are on the topic of reflecting light, let’s talk about mirrors.
 Anyone who has walked through a mirror maze at a carnival or fair will tell you that mirrors are magical.
-They can create amazing illusions with light just by reflecting it back at us.
+They can create amazing illusions with light by reflecting it at us.
 Use this to your advantage in the bathroom.
 If the mirror currently in your bathroom is relatively small, upgrade to a larger one.
 With more reflective surfaces in the bathroom, more light will bounce around and create a brighter room.

 Related: Bathroom Design Tips: Upgrade Your Bathroom Mirror